-With the incorporation of Distribution Integrity Management Programs (DIMP), Public Awareness Program Effectiveness Evaluations (PAPEE), Control Room Management (CRM), GPS Investigators have experienced increased training requirements.
-The addition of an Operator Qualification class and a Drug and Alcohol WBT into the inspection
+Several of the Investigators attended refresher and other courses to maintain their qualifications.
+With the incorporation of Distribution Integrity Management Programs (DIMP), Public Awareness Program Effectiveness Evaluations (PAPEE), and Control Room Management (CRM), GPS Investigators have experienced increased training requirements.
+The addition of an Operator Qualification class and a Drug and Alcohol WBT into the inspection process, means that even more classes will be required of the Investigators over the course of the next several years.

-In addition to attending classes for maintaining job-related skills and knowledge levels, GPS sponsored training by hosting the 29th Annual Gas Pipeline Safety Seminar in November 2016.
+In addition to attending classes for maintaining jobrelated skills and knowledge levels, GPS sponsored training by hosting the 30th Annual Gas Pipeline Safety Seminar in December 2017.
 Topics for this seminar, presented by GPS personnel, vendors and operators, covered updates to federal guidelines and the Minimum Federal Safety Standards that GPS enforces.
-Over 300 natural gas and hazardous liquid system operators were in attendance.
+Approximately 300 natural gas and hazardous liquid system operators were in attendance.
 There were over 40 vendors attending that displayed and demonstrated equipment to be used in natural gas and hazardous liquid applications.
-GPS also co-hosted the Pipeline Safety Conference that was conducted in New Orleans, Louisiana in July 2017.
-The topics for this seminar, presented by instructors from the PHMSA Training & Qualification (TQ) Center in Oklahoma City, Oklahoma, vendors, operators, and state regulators covered updates to federal guidelines and the Minimum Federal Safety Standards for natural gas and hazardous liquids.
-Over 500 natural gas and hazardous liquid operators attended the conference.
+GPS also co-hosted the Pipeline Safety Conference that was conducted in New Orleans, Louisiana in July 2018.
+The topics for this seminar, presented by instructors from the PHMSA Training & Qualification (TQ) Center in Oklahoma City, Oklahoma, vendors, operators, and state regulators covered updates to federal guidelines and the Minimum Federal Safety first responders and other stakeholders.
+These sessions Standards for natural gas and hazardous liquids.
+Over were conducted by Alabama 811 and sponsored and

+Over the course of FY-2018, GPS staff attended 20 resident the conference.
 More than 50 vendors set up displays and demonstrated the most modern equipment used in the natural gas and hazardous liquids industry.
-In addition to Alabama's GPS personnel, forming in pipes.
+In addition to Alabama's GPS personnel, the states of Mississippi, Arkansas, Texas, and New Mexico assisted the Louisiana pipeline safety personnel with this conference.